SteveBronder/ideas/yae.md

 constexpr yae::Vector<opt, 2> res = mat * vec;
 ```

+This was available in Eigen for a short while, but was removed due to issues in the underlying implementation.

-3. CPU and GPU code should support expression fusion.
+5. CPU and GPU code should support expression fusion.

-Like [Stan Math's OpenCL backend](https://github.com/stan-dev/design-docs/blob/master/designs/0003-opencl_kernel_generator.md), we should be able to create fused kernels on the fly.
+We can create fused kernels in a simliar fashion to [Stan Math's OpenCL backend](https://github.com/stan-dev/design-docs/blob/master/designs/0003-opencl_kernel_generator.md).
+We should be able to create fused kernels on the fly using cuda's runtime library.

 ```c++